+PFP stores approximately 2,800 plutonium oxide items and 2,300 mixed plutonium-uranium oxide items (MOX).
 These oxides are being thermally stabilized in muffle furnaces and will be packaged to meet long-term storage criteria.
 Hanford successfully restarted thermal stabilization of oxides in two muffle furnaces in January 1999.
-Three additional furnaces have been installed and will be activated in fiscal year 2000.
-Additional high capacity furnaces will be installed at PFP in fiscal year 2000.
-Moreover, earlier implementation of an increased charge size will accelerate schedule completion dates.
-Preliminary analyses show that this will result in approximately a 5 month acceleration to the IPMP completion date, or seven months to the previous IP completion date.
-These and other initiatives have the potential to further accelerate schedules but must be fully developed and integrated with the balance of plant activities.
+Three additional furnaces were installed, and activated in March 2000.
+Additional high capacity furnaces are planned to be installed at PFP in fiscal year 2001.
+These and other initiatives, such as implementation of increased charge size, have the potential to accelerate schedules, but must be developed and integrated with the balance of plant activities.